 Whether you can borrow depends on your policy type.
 Permanent life insurance policies build cash value over time, creating a pool of money you can borrow against.
 Term life insurance doesn't accumulate cash value, so borrowing isn't an option.

 Whole, universal, variable and indexed universal life policies all build cash value.
-This cash value grows tax-deferred as you pay premiums, and you can typically borrow against it once you've accumulated a minimum amount.
-Most insurers require 2-5 years of premium payments before your cash value reaches a borrowable threshold, though this timeline varies based on your premium amount and how well your policy does.
+Cash value grows tax-deferred as you pay premiums, and you can borrow against it once you've accumulated a minimum amount.
+Most insurers require two to five years of premium payments before cash value reaches a borrowable threshold.
+This timeline varies based on premium amount and policy performance.

 If you currently hold a term life insurance policy, check whether it includes a conversion option.
 Many term policies allow you to convert to permanent coverage without a medical exam, which would give you access to the cash value borrowing feature over time.